California cops shot and killed 162 people last year. This bill could help reduce the bloodshed.

 A California bill that would radically change the standard for the use of deadly force by police officers is set for a key vote on Thursday.

-Assembly Bill 931, the Police Accountability and Community Protection Act, would allow officers to use lethal force only when “necessary” to “prevent imminent and serious bodily injury or death” to an officer or bystander, and when there are no “reasonable” non-lethal alternatives—a Taser, for example.
+Assembly Bill 931, the Police Accountability and Community Protection Act, would allow officers to use lethal force only when “necessary” to “prevent imminent and serious bodily injury or death” to an officer or bystander, and when there are no “reasonable” nonlethal alternatives—a Taser, for example.
 The bill would also mandate that cops attempt to de-escalate potentially volatile situations using “time, distance, communications, and available resources” whenever it is “safe and reasonable” to do so.
 And it would bar police from using lethal force when a subject is a threat only to himself.
 If approved Thursday by the Senate Appropriations Committee, AB931 will move along to the full Senate for debate.

 The bill, which is opposed by most of the state’s law enforcement unions, was introduced by Assembly members Shirley Webber of San Diego and Kevin McCarty of Sacramento in the wake of the fatal shooting earlier this year of unarmed 22-year-old Stephon Clark by Sacramento police officers.
-IN California, according to a Washington Post database, police have shot and killed more than 60 people so far this year—162 were fatally shot last year, although only half had a gun.
+In California, according to a Washington Post database, police have shot and killed more than 60 people so far this year—162 were fatally shot last year, although only half had a gun.

 “We’ve seen too many people killed by police and too many cases where police used deadly force in a way that doesn’t match the community’s values,” says Peter Birbing, director of police practices for the ACLU of Southern California.
-The ACLU’s three branches in the state have launched a social media campaign encouraging residents to contact their representatives and encourage them to vote yes on AB931.
+The ACLU’s three branches in the state have launched a social-media campaign encouraging residents to contact their representatives and encourage them to vote yes on AB931.
 “If we want to reduce police shootings, we need to change the rules on when police can shoot,” Birbing says.
 “That’s what this bill does.”

 It would be about time, supporters say.
 The state law governing police use of force hasn’t been amended since it was enacted—in 1872.
 It’s the oldest untouched use-of-force law in the nation, according to Amnesty International, which supports AB931.